 There are no rules in street fighting, but…

-What I wanted to say is that training groin kicks, eye gouges, biting and similar stupidities like that is a nonsense.
-It’s a foolishness to go somewhere where you will be training for years and years to be able to poke someone in the eye or kick him in the groin.
+What I wanted to say is that training groin kicks, eye gouges, biting, and similar stupidities like that, are nonsense.
+It’s foolishness to go somewhere where you will be training for years and years to be able to poke someone in the eye or kick him in the groin.
 It simply doesn’t make any sense.

 Krav Maga and similar Martial Arts for self-defense